1324hikari/cai-telbot/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Donate to the project
+Bitcoin (BTC): 1FCCRMqHhn1uheccUNbQKzPy9xg1WVfwui

+Please leave a Star and open an issue if you encounter any problems to help continue make this project flawless

 ## License